Precalculus 4: Exponentials and logarithms

 You will learn: some more advanced topics concerning the subjects of the course, like some examples from Calculus (hyperbolic functions; how to demonstrate with help of derivatives that the graphs of exponential functions look like they do; Taylor polynomials for f(x)=e^x; some examples with ODE modelled for situations of growth or decay); you will also get to see some more advanced problems which didn't match any of the categories in the previous sections (like mixed equations and inequalities, i.e., mixtures of radical, exponential, and logarithmic equations).

-You will learn: about all the courses we offer, and where to find discount coupons.
+You will learn: about all the courses we offer.
 You will also get a glimpse into our plans for future courses, with approximate (very hypothetical!) release dates.